 On this walk high up on the Main Range I visited Australia’s third highest peak for the first time, Mt Twynam at 2196m of elevation, it’s sibling Little Twynam (2130m), the spectacular Blue Lake, and nearby Hedley Tarn.
 There’s excellent alpine scenery the whole way, and with the possible exception of the justifiably popular Blue Lake, you’ll avoid the worst of the crowds that frequent the southern area of the range near Mt Kosciuszko.

 When I did this walk I had in fact planned to visit The Sentinel rather than the lakes, but the mist closed in and wind picked up so that wouldn’t have been either safe or worth the effort.
 (I got to Mount Sentinel just 8 months later on a clear, albeit smokey day).
 When I walked down to Blue Lake, which I had visited once before when walking the Main Range Track, it was still pretty misty.
 But the mist cleared and revealed the rather spectacular cliffs and hillsides on the opposite side of the lake: I was most impressed.
 Somehow I hadn’t been so impressed on my first visit, perhaps because it was a cloudless day and the sun would have left the cliffs in shadow.
 It’s also worth continuing on past the small lookout to the lake shore, because you get a better sense of scale.
-You can also now see some more pics of the lake on my trip report for Mount Sentinel.
+And you can see some more pics of the lake on my trip report for Mount Sentinel.

 As a result of my diversions to Sentinel Peak my route to the peaks and lakes in this walk was not the most direct, and so the scenery you’ll come across will differ a little depending on the route you choose.
 Having said that, most of the indirect bits were in thick mist so I’m not even sure what it looks like in those areas.
 Check out my track notes (at the end) for the description of my circuitous route.